tuoharju/Documents/SecurityPolicy.md

 2) Application servers, which process and handle everything required for sending and storing data, and
 3) Sending servers, which handle the actual delivery of emails to recipient servers

 The relay servers (1) are located around the world in various Amazon-hosted regions to reduce latency.
 While these servers currently minimally process data to pass along to the application servers, they may in the future handle other functions as well.
-You can read more about these relay servers on Mandrill blog (http://blog.mandrill.com/making-smtp-fast.html) and current locations are provided on Mandrill status page: http://status.mandrillapp.com
+You can read more about these relay servers on [Mandrill blog](http://blog.mandrill.com/making-smtp-fast.html) and current locations are provided on [Mandrill status page](http://status.mandrillapp.com)

 The application servers (2) are also currently hosted via Amazon and are located in the US-West region of the United States.